-Refreshing: Starts with registration of an AUTO REFRESH command and ends when ^tRC is met.
-Once ^tRC is met, the SDRAM will be in the all banks idle state.
+Refreshing: Starts with registration of an AUTO REFRESH command and ends when state.

-Accessing Mode
+^tRC is met.
+After ^tRC is met, the SDRAM will be in the all banks idle register: when ^tMRD has been met.
+After ^tMRD is met, the SDRAM will be in the all banks idle state.

-Register: Starts with registration of a LOAD MODE REGISTER command and ends when ^tMRD has been met.
+Accessing mode Starts with registration of a LOAD MODE REGISTER command and ends